CiscoDevNet/terraform-provider-aci/docs/list-resources/l3out_consumer_label.md

 ## Example Usage ##

 The configuration snippet below shows an example for L3Out Consumer Label with only required attributes.
+This snippet retrieves a list of all L3Out Consumer Label objects.

 ```hcl
 list "aci_l3out_consumer_label" "example" {